geshu18/app/Getting-Started.md

 [Application Insights](https://azure.microsoft.com/documentation/articles/app-insights-overview/) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET 5 web app.

-If you're creating a new project (in Visual Studio 2015 with the latest [web tools](http://go.microsoft.com/fwlink/?LinkId=690242)), just select **Add Application Insights** in the new project dialog.
-Then [run your app and view your telemetry](#run-your-app-and-view-your-telemetry).

-Otherwise, follow the details in this article to make the following changes:
+Follow the details in this article to make the following changes:
 - Create an Application Insights resource
 - Add Application Insights NuGet package dependency to `project.json`
 - Add Application Insights instrumentation key to the `appsettings.json`